Saxo Bank vs Trading 212 Comparison

 Which broker offers more trading platforms?

-For trading platforms Saxo Bank supports a Proprietary Platform and Desktop Platform (Windows), whereas Trading 212 supports a Proprietary Platform., neither have cTrader, DupliTrade and ZuluTrade
+Whether your broker develops its own proprietary platforms or provides access to popular third-party platforms, you should make sure you can use your preferred type of trading platform.
+In our testing, we found that Saxo Bank offers a Proprietary Platform and Desktop Platform (Windows), whereas Trading 212 supports a Proprietary Platform.
+Neither have cTrader, DupliTrade and ZuluTrade

 Does Saxo Bank offer MetaTrader?
 Does Trading 212 offer MetaTrader?